rocktimsaikia/cambd/README.md

 ## TODO:

 - [x] Add loading animation
-- [ ] Handle error when there no definations
+- [x] Handle error for getting definition of words with spaces
 - [x] Show only 2 examples per definition by default
 - [ ] Add flag to show all definitions.
 Default is 1